Wavy Transformer: Experiments

 \subsection{Experiments: CV Tasks}

 In this section, we demonstrate the capacity of the proposed approach for CV tasks.
 All of our experiments are conducted on the ImageNet dataset \cite{imagenet_cvpr09} including around 1k classes 1.3M images in the training dataset and 50k images in the validation set.
+Also, we choose 12-layer DeiT \cite{DeiT} as our backbone.
+The implementation details is given in Appendix~\ref{app:impl-cv}.